dr-shorthair/timescale-data/README.md

-# International Chronostratigraphic Chart
+# Geologic Timescale

-Multiple versions of the ISC, as published at http://stratigraphy.org/index.php/ics-chart-timescale
+Multiple versions of a RDF representation of the ISC, as published at http://stratigraphy.org/index.php/ics-chart-timescale

 ISC timescale vocabularies for ISC2004 through ISC2016-10 are formalized according to the geologic timescale ontology http://resource.geosciml.org/ontology/timescale/v3.0/gts-30, using the THORS/GTS model aligned to ISO 19108 temporal schema and ISO 19156 Obsservations schema, as described in https://link.springer.com/article/10.1007/s12145-014-0170-6